 The only problem is that you are not then free to move around.
 Once you get on the houseboat, you remain there.
 If you want to come to the shore, you would then have to again pay for a Shikara ride to and from the shore.

 The houseboats that have land access are close to Dal Gate and very noisy.
 It actually doesn’t even feel like staying in a houseboat at all.

-There are houseboats in both Dal and Nigeen Lake.
-Dal Lake is actually preferred and recommended place to stay.
+There are houseboats in both Dal and Nigeen lakes.
+Dal Lake is actually the preferred and recommended place to stay.
 Houseboats on Nigeen Lake are the more expensive of the two.

 Depending on the time of the year you arrive here, a stay on a houseboat can cost you anywhere between Rs.
 1500 to Rs.
 3500.

 Srinagar is a city and there are no camping sites within the city that I know of.
 It is also not recommended and you are better off staying at either a hotel or a houseboat.